Wuhan Hubei, China Travel Guide

 Support local artisans and businesses directly.
 Recognize mass-produced versus genuine local crafts.

 Check customs regulations for your home country regarding restricted items.
-Shipping services available via China Post and international couriers.
+Shipping available services via China Post and international couriers.